 What is content curation?

 Content curation is the process of sifting through the vast world of content and information available online, identifying information that you find useful, and sharing that content with your audience.
 For business owners, your audience includes your customer base.

 Curated content includes articles and links pulled from external sources, like news websites, trade publications and social media.
-Read more about content curation and what it is.

 Why curate content?